Complete Guide to American Airlines Upgrades

 -

-1Confirmed SWU / Miles upgrade (C or A class available)Confirms instantly at time of request.
-Not a waitlist -- this is a confirmed cabin change.
+1Confirmed SWU or paid upgrade (upgrade inventory available)Confirms instantly at time of request.
+Not a waitlist — this is a confirmed cabin change.

 -

 2Waitlisted SWU -- Executive PlatinumHighest priority on the SWU waitlist.
-Clears as C/A class opens.
+Clears as upgrade inventory opens.

 -

-3Waitlisted Miles upgrade -- Executive PlatinumEP members on the miles upgrade waitlist clear next.
+3Waitlisted paid/miles upgrade — Executive PlatinumEP members on the upgrade waitlist clear next.

 -